bitextor/bicleaner-ai/docs/training/README.md

   --min_freq_words MIN_FREQ_WORDS
                         Minimum words to replace per sentence in freq noise (default: 1) --porn_removal_train PORN_REMOVAL_TRAIN
-                        File with training dataset for FastText classifier.
+                        File with training dataset for porn filter.
 Each sentence must contain at the beginning the '__label__negative' or '__label__positive' according to FastText convention.
-It should be lowercased and tokenized. (default: None) --porn_removal_test PORN_REMOVAL_TEST
+It should be lowercased and tokenized.
+                        (default: None)
+  --porn_removal_test PORN_REMOVAL_TEST
-                        Test set to compute precision and accuracy of the porn removal classifier (default: None) --porn_removal_file PORN_REMOVAL_FILE
+                        Test set to compute precision and accuracy of the porn removal filter (default: None) --porn_removal_file PORN_REMOVAL_FILE
-                        Porn removal classifier output file (default: porn_removal.bin) --porn_removal_side {sl,tl}
+                        Porn removal output file (default: porn_removal.bin) --porn_removal_side {sl,tl}
                         Whether the porn removal should be applied at the source or at the target language. (default: sl) --noisy_examples_file_sl NOISY_EXAMPLES_FILE_SL